 Anemones nemerosa or wood anemones will sparkle in the late winter and early spring sun before the tree canopy closes in.
-Stunning planted en masse with their pretty daisy-like flowers which will close on dulls days before reappearing as soon as the sun shines, they will provide you a spectactular show while also offering an early source of nectar for hungry pollinators.
+Sporting pretty daisy-like flowers which will close on dulls days before reappearing as soon as the sun shines, these delightful herbaceous perennials will provide you with a spectactular show in early spring whilst also offering an early source of nectar for hungry pollinators.
 Over time, their rhizomes which almost resemble small twigs will spread along the woodland floor.

 Plant in a woodland or shady area of your garden in humus-rich, well-drained soil with plenty of leaf mould or chipped bark — do not use manure as it is too rich for their rhizomes.
 Plant 10 to 15 cm apart and around 2 cm deep below the surface, allowing around 10 to 15 rhizomes per square meter.
 Give a light mulch while dormant and provide a little water in very dry weather.